Jacob-Jeffries/gtf/Ethical_Guides/README.md

 # Ethical Guidelines

-Use this folder to push articles that address specific Ethical Guidelines
+Use this folder to push articles that address specific Ethical Guidelines.

 ## Guidelines